brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

 Allowing incomplete arrays within a union is pretty analogous to allowing incomplete arrays that are heap-allocated, and is indeed how `std::vector` works during constant evaluation.
 When we do eventually get non-transient `constexpr` allocation, it will also be how `constexpr std::vector`s work.
 For both types, copying and destruction is handled manually — there are no problems caused by a normal destructor attempting to destroy partial objects.

 Put differently, supporting the array case is necessary, useful, consistent, and already needs to be supported — but supporting wider cases doesn't meet this bar for us.
+Especially this late into the process for C++26.
+This restriction can always be relaxed in C++29, if sufficient motivation is presented.

 # Wording